aca23nhm/com2009_team65_2025/README.md

 - Once a valid beacon is detected and centered in view, the node saves the image locally as snaps/target_beacon.jpg.
 The detection loop halts once the image is captured successfully.

 ## SLAM and Map Saving
-Simultaneously, the application runs Cartographer SLAM, a 2D mapping solution that combines LiDAR and odometry data to incrementally build a representation of the environment.
+Simultaneously, the application runs Cartographer SLAM, a 2D mapping solution that combines LiDAR and odometry data through slam_mapper.py to incrementally build a representation of the environment.
 The map is published to the /map topic and can be viewed in real time using rviz2.

-At the end of the 3-minute run (or upon a shutdown signal), the current map is saved as a PGM/PNG image with a YAML metadata file using the map_saver node.
+At the end of the 3-minute run (or upon a shutdown signal), the current map is saved as a PNG image with a YAML metadata file using the map_saver node.
 This map is stored under the /maps/ directory and named arena_map.png.

 This functionality ensures that the robot not only explores the environment but also leaves behind a usable record of the space it covered.